-'''

-read_vec : { [STDIO] } Eff (p Vect p Int)
+read_vec : Eff (p Vect p Int) [STDIO]

-'''

 This returns a dependent pair of a length, and a vector of that length, because we cannot know in advance how many integers the user is going to input.
-One way to implement this function, using -1 to indicate the end of input, is shown in Listing [readvec].
+We can use -1 to indicate the end of input:

 This uses a variation on parseNumber which does not require a number to be within range.